Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Introduction

-Several adaptive and non-adaptive methods have been proposed for parameter estimation and variable selection in large-scale datasets.
+Several adaptive and nonadaptive methods have been proposed for parameter estimation and variable selection in large-scale datasets.
 Different principles are adopted in these procedures to estimate parameters.
-For example, an adaptive solution (i.e., an ordered $\ell_{1}$) \cite{bogdan2013statistical} is a norm and, therefore, convex.
-Regularization parameters are sorted in non-increasing order in the ordered $\ell_{1}$, in which the ordered regularization penalizes regression coefficients according to their order, with higher orders closer to the top, larger penalties.
-The authors in \cite{pan2017robust} proposed a partial sorted $\ell_{p}$ norm, which is non-convex and non-smooth.
-In contrast, the ordered $\ell_{2}$ regularization is convex and smooth, just as the standard $\ell_{2}$ norm is convex and smooth in \cite{Azghani2015FastMM}.
-The authors in \cite{pan2017robust} considered p-values between $0<p\leq1$ that do not cover $\ell_{2}$, $\ell_{\infty}$ norms, and so forth.
-The scholars in \cite{pan2017robust} also did not provide details of other partially sorted norms when $p\geq2$ and used random projection and the partial sorted $\ell_{p}$ norm to complete the parameter estimation, whereas we have used ADMM with the ordered $\ell_{2}$.
-A non-adaptive solution (i.e., an elastic net) \cite{zou2005regularization} is a mixture of both ordinary $\ell_{1}$ and $\ell_{2}$.
-In particular, it is a useful model when the number of predictors (p) is much larger than the number of observations (n), or any situation where the predictor variables are correlated.
+For example, an~adaptive solution (i.e., an~ordered $\ell_{1}$)~\citep{bogdan2013statistical} is a~norm and, therefore, convex.
+Regularization parameters are sorted in non-increasing order in the ordered $\ell_{1}$, in which the ordered regularization penalizes regression coefficients according to their order, with higher orders closer to the top and having larger penalties. \cite{pan2017robust} proposed a~partial sorted $\ell_{p}$ norm, which is non-convex and non-smooth.
+In contrast, the~ordered $\ell_{2}$ regularization is convex and smooth, just~as the standard $\ell_{2}$ norm is convex and smooth in Reference~\citep{Azghani2015FastMM}. \cite{pan2017robust} considered p-values between $0<p\leq1$ that do not cover $\ell_{2}$, $\ell_{\infty}$ norms, and~so forth. \cite{pan2017robust} also did not provide details of other partially sorted norms when $p\geq2$ and used random projection and the partial sorted $\ell_{p}$ norm to complete the parameter estimation, whereas we have used ADMM with the ordered $\ell_{2}$.
+A~nonadaptive solution (i.e., an~elastic net)~\citep{zou2005regularization} is a~mixture of both ordinary $\ell_{1}$ and $\ell_{2}$.
+In particular, it~is a~useful model when the number of predictors (p) is much larger than the number of observations (n) or in any situation where the predictor variables are correlated.